Bid/Job Announcement Sanitation Clerk DSS

 SELECTION REQUIREMENTS

-This position requires candidates to pass a written job knowledge exam.
-Test results will be sent out by the Department of Human Resources after test results have been compiled and analyzed.
-Applicants who successfully apply for the position, meet the minimum qualifications, and possess the qualifications best suited to fulfill the responsibilities of the position will be hired in seniority or lottery/random order.
+This position requires applicants to successfully pass a skills assessment test and complete an interview.
+Test results will be sent out by the Department of Human Resources after the test results have been analyzed and compiled.
+The candidates that receive a passing score on the skills assessment test will be invited to interview for the position.
+Candidate(s) receiving a passing score on the test and possessing the qualifications best suited to fulfill the responsibilities of the position, based on the oral and written parts of the interview, will be selected.

 ALL REFERENCES TO POLITICAL SPONSORSHIP OR RECOMMENDATION MUST BE OMITTED FROM ALL APPLICATION MATERIALS SUBMITTED FOR CITY EMPLOYMENT.